tasb/k8s-basic2advanced-training/labs/lab06.md

 Look that you create a PVC template that will automatically create a PVC and make the link between the pods and PVC.

-Using this resource, you have a well defined structure for the names of all resources which allow you to handle more the dynamic behaviour of both resources.
+Using this resource, you have a well defined structure for the names of all resources which allow you to handle more the dynamic behavior of both resources.

 Now you need to start change your app.
 During the next steps your application may me broken and not working properly.